vmoprojs/GeoModels-page/_posts/2017-11-30-style-guide.md

 ---
-layout: post
+layout: post #cover: 'assets/images/shiva.jpg'
-cover: 'assets/images/shiva.jpg'
 title: Style Guide
 date: 2017-11-30 04:00:00
 tags: guide
-author: hanuman
+author: VMO
 ---

 <p>This shows how you can use html styling to achieve your hopes.</p>